GoogleCloudPlatform/community/tutorials/generate-logs-scale/index.md

 ### Try out Cloud Run

-You can also use [Cloud Run](https://cloud.google.com/run) to run the 'webapp' containers to allow for automatic resizing of the number of containers.
+You can also use [Cloud Run](https://cloud.google.com/run) to run the `webapp` containers to allow for automatic resizing of the number of containers.

 ## Cleaning up